mviereck/dockerfile-x11docker-xfce/README.md

  - Sound support with option                    `--alsa`
  - With pulseaudio in image, sound support with `--pulseaudio`
  - Language locale settings with                `--lang $LANG`
+ - Printing over CUPS with                      `--printer`
+ - Webcam support with                          `--webcam`

 Look at `x11docker --help` for further options.